Foxgloves for colour and structure

 Foxgloves are popular in a host of planting styles from traditional cottage gardens to the contemporary perennial plantings of Piet Oudolf and the New Perennial movement.

-Perennial species are divided into two groups: herbaceous perennials, such as D. grandiflora and D. lutea, which die down during cold winters and those retaining an evergreen rosette, including D. parviflora and D. ferruginea.
-The species flower from early to midsummer but the new hybrids are sterile, so flower for a longer period – from spring to autumn and beyond during mild winters – because they do not set seed.
+The foxglove species flower from early to midsummer but the new hybrids are sterile, so flower for a longer period – from spring to autumn and beyond during mild winters – because they do not set seed.
 They also tend to swap elegance for robustness, producing denser spikes of more upright flowers.

 The natural elegance of all the cultivated species can be used to add lightness, romance or architecture, depending on the scheme.
-Smaller species, such as D. lutea and long-flowering modern hybrids, including D. purpurea ‘Dalmation Peach’ with its subtle, pale-apricot flowers, are ideal for growing in pots in courtyard gardens.
+Smaller species, such as Digitalis lutea and long-flowering modern hybrids, including Digitalis purpurea ‘Dalmation Peach’ with its subtle, pale-apricot flowers, are ideal for growing in pots in courtyard gardens.

 The best foxgloves to grow for colour and structure